Viraj12120/netflixgpt/README.md

 -Note:Do install ⬇️ in bash terminal
 -firebase CLI => npm install -g firebase-tools -firebase login
--create react app =>firebase=>What do you want tousse as your public directory -> build -next->no-> no
+-create react app =>firebase=>What do you want to use as your public directory -> build -next->no-> no
 -firebase deploy on production <- deployed